 Asparagus for Diabetes

-What is the connection between asparagus and diabetes?
+Why Have Asparagus for Diabetes?
+What is the connection?
 Asparagus happens to be a huge weapon in the battle against diabetes because it helps to control blood sugars.
 Research by scientists revealed that you can raise your body’s production of insulin and help to maintain your blood glucose levels by having asparagus on a regular basis.
 I can certainly do that, can you?

 There are many other foods in addition to asparagus that are rich in fiber, such as chicory, garlic, and artichokes that are able to initiate the release of hormones in your gut and this helps to decrease your appetite.
 They strengthen the sensitivity to insulin and this helps to lead to a better control of glucose.
 These foods are referred to as fermentable carbohydrates (fiber) which can aid in fighting type 2 diabetes and obesity.
 Fighting obesity is a tremendous factor against type 2 diabetes.